dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/creating_a_project.md

 ### Example projects

-Example projects help you get a sense for how Screendoor projects work, by letting you see one in action.
+Example projects can give you sense for how Screendoor projects work, by letting you see one in action.
 Choose "check out an example project" under the "Choose a template" label to view a list of examples you can create.

 Example projects are automatically deleted from your account after 30 days.